 Fall and winter are the best times to check out local fairs!
-The weather is usually beautiful during the day to wander around various vendor booths, taste local foods and pick up a cotton candy or hot pretzel!
-Make a day of it by packing a blanket and having a picnic in a local park, too!
+The weather is usually beautiful during the day to wander around vendor booths, taste local foods, and pick up a cotton candy or hot pretzel!
+Make a day of it by packing a blanket and having a picnic in a local park!

-There are a lot of things you can do with your toddlers this winter to keep them entertained.
-I hope this list gives you some inspiration for keeping those kiddos active and busy this winter!
+There are a lot of things you can do with your kids this winter to keep them entertained.
+I hope this list inspires you to keep those kiddos active and busy this winter!